common-workflow-library/legacy/workflows/sanbi_cwltutorial/README.md

 inherit patterns from each step.
 So `dna.txt` becomes `dna_reversed_complement.txt`.

 The final example `revcomp_with_rename.cwl` illustrates some of the more advanced features of CWL.
-Firstly this workflow takes an option string parameter (`outfile`) which is the name to give the output file of the workflow.
+Firstly this workflow takes an optional string parameter (`outfile_name`) which is the name to give the output file of the workflow.
 This parameter is optional because its type is `string?`.
 Like in regular expressions, the `?` denotes that this paramter does not have to be provided.
 If the parameter is not provided, the output filename would be the same